Emergency Preparedness - Resources

 - Focus on resiliency as well as the compassion of others

 This is an extremely important time to reinforce children’s natural resilience and emphasize the preventive steps that schools take to maintain a safe and caring school environment each and every day.
-In light of the tragic event that occurred at Sandy Hook Elementary School, Newtown CT, we would like to provide the following resources to assist in any discussions that you might deem appropriate.
+In light of the tragic events that have occurred at schools across the country, we would like to provide the following resources to assist in any discussions that you might deem appropriate.

 U.S. Department of Education: http://content.govdelivery.com/bulletins/gd/USED-6291f1